Enter your ZIP to

 Separating Fact From Fiction on Solar Energy

 The number of residential solar installations increases yearly as more homeowners realize their long-term cost savings and positive environmental impacts.
-Home solar adoption increases by 25% annually, according to the Solar Energy Industries Association (SEIA).
+Home solar adoption increases by 28% annually, according to the Solar Energy Industries Association (SEIA).
 Still, myths and misconceptions persist about solar energy and solar panel installation.
+It’s time to debunk them.

 Man installing alternative energy photovoltaic solar panels on roof